TLBurnett3/LightField/README.md

 * Src/Lightfield - Contains the main and executor for this project

 ## Build using CMake
 Building this project is a two-step process.
-First, Group1 and Group5 of [3rdPartyLib](https://github.com/TLBurnett3/3rdPartyLibs) are required to be built and installed on the development/build platform.
+First, Group1 and Group6 of [3rdPartyLib](https://github.com/TLBurnett3/3rdPartyLibs) are required to be built and installed on the development/build platform.
 Second, using CMake a platform specific make solution must be built and executed to create a build solution.
 Currently, only Windows has been tested.

 ## Running Lightfield
-The Lightfield executable requires a JSon file for definiting the execution parameters.
+The Lightfield executable requires a JSon file for defining the execution parameters.
 A few examples are included within the model directories:

 Double Frustum example: Lightfield ./Models/Orchid/Orchid.json